-- 1. Students requesting accommodations on the basis of disabilities must fill out a request form that is available from the Cushing Center for Counseling and Academic Support (CCAS) and the Student Development Office of Eastern University.
-If students require assistance in completing the form, they should request it from CCAS. - All requests for accommodations, both academic and nonacademic, should be submitted on the request form to the Director of CCAS. - If the requests involve nonacademic accommodations, the CCAS Director will notify the Dean of Students and send her/him a copy of the request form.
+- 1. The student requesting accommodations on the basis of disabilities must fill out a request form that is available from the Cushing Center for Counseling and Academic Support (CCAS) and the Student Development Office of Eastern University.
+If the student requires assistance in completing the form, s/he should request it from CCAS. - All requests for accommodations, both academic and nonacademic, should be submitted on the request form to the Director of CCAS. - If the request involves nonacademic accommodations, the CCAS Director will notify the Dean of Students and provide a copy of the request form.

-- Students are encouraged to submit a request form in advance of the semester term they plan to attend Eastern so that the request can be considered and appropriate arrangements implemented when the student begins. - 2.
+- The student is encouraged to submit a request form in advance of the semester or term s/he plan to attend Eastern so that the request can be considered and appropriate arrangements implemented when the student begins. - 2.
 Documentation of disabilities should accompany the request form.
 Documentation should be a report by a professional qualified to evaluate disabilities in areas specific to the student.
 Documentations might include a psycho-educational evaluation by a psychologist or educational specialist, or a report from an orthopedist, neurologist, or other physician regarding physical disabilities.
 The documented evaluation must be recent to indicate the extent and severity of the student's disability and the extent of need for accommodations at the present time.
 This time frame will vary but is typically no longer than five years. - 3.
-Students should make an appointment to meet with CCAS staff to discuss their specific requests and needs for accommodation.
+The student should make an appointment to meet with CCAS staff to discuss his/her specific requests and needs for accommodation.
 In response to the student's written request, a decision will be made within a reasonable period of time after submission of the form.
 In the interim, a plan addressing the student's needs will be put into action, if appropriate. - 4.
-Students who have been granted academic accommodations for a particular semester are responsible to update their requests with CCAS each semester; this will not be done automatically.
-This typically involves providing a current list of their classes and reviewing with a CCAS staff member whether the accommodations requested previously are still appropriate.
+The student who has been granted academic accommodations for a particular semester or term is responsible to update his/her requests with CCAS each semester; this will not be done automatically.
+This typically involves providing a current list of classes and reviewing with a CCAS staff member whether the accommodations requested previously are still appropriate.
 An in-person interview may be required. - 5.
 Students whose disabilities and needs for accommodations change after initial requests for accommodations have been implemented should resubmit a Request for Acommodations form stating the changes and additional or new requests for accommodations. - 6.
 Essential components of courses or programs are listed in their respective descriptions in the Eastern University catalogs.
 These components will not be changed or eliminated, but modifications in the way the student meets these requirements will be made. - 7.
 In implementing accommodations approved by the University, a letter from CCAS and/or the Dean of Students will be sent to the appropriate faculty member, administrator, or staff member.
 In addition, the student will be encouraged to arrange meetings with all involved faculty members to discuss the nature of his or her disability as well as specific needs for accommodations.